Boasting of breathtaking topography with steep cliffs and vast tabular summits, our city Cape Town attracts thousands of globetrotters every year.

 The amount of money you want to spend during the trip depends entirely on you.
 From basic and minimalistic tour packages to high-end travel guides, this destination can be covered in both ways.
 Home to various luxury as well as budget accommodations, this city is flocked by people from different backgrounds and is easily manageable if planned properly in advance.
 It is highly recommended that you go for advance bookings of package deals to get the best offers.

 10. Expect an unpredictable weather and carry essentials accordingly

 Cape Town has unpredictable weather – one moment it could be considerably warm while another moment a cool breeze might make you shiver!
 Although the official rainy season is between the months of June and August, it is advisable for you to pack a raincoat, jacket and an umbrella when embarking upon this trip because a drizzle could start whenever, wherever.

 If you are travelling in the months of January and February, you can expect warm to very hot days and pleasant evenings, sometimes even a little chilly.
 So, carry a thin sweater or cardigan even if travelling during summers.

 Be weather ready so that your mood and trip are not spoiled by sudden climate changes.

 To conclude, if I say that Cape Town is indeed quite a perfect amalgamation of everything a traveller wants from a destination – I won’t be wrong.

-For nature patrons, this place has mesmerizing landscape with pristine beaches, exquisite coastlines, verdant hills, lush green forests and captivating hiking paths. .
+For nature patrons, this place has a mesmerizing landscape with pristine beaches, exquisite coastlines, verdant hills, lush green forests and captivating hiking paths.